fkooman/php-otp-verifier/README.md

 We needed a library that works on PHP >= 5.4, with only 64 bit support.
-While it would have been possible to use `christian-riesen/otp` I decided to write my own minimal library with less than 100 NCLOC.
+While it would have been possible to use `christian-riesen/otp` I decided to write my own minimal library with less than 100 NCLOC, `src/FrkOtp.php`.

 # Features